leonchen34/nd00333_AZMLND_Project2/README.md

 ## Standout Suggestions

-1. Ran Apache Benchmark load test to check endpoint endpoint.
+1. Ran Apache Benchmark load test to check deployed endpoint performance.
 Screen capture is included above.

 2. To make bulk tests/predictions more efficient for the deployed model, tried to create Parallel Run pipeline.
 <br>
 First Registered the best model from pipeline run as shown below (from aml-pipelines-with-automated-machine-learning-step.ipynb) <br><br>

 ![register model](screenshots/RegisterBestPipelineModel.png)

  Then created files "parallel-run.ipynb" and "score.py".
  But when executing parallel-run.ipynb, got the following pipeline run log error <br><br>
  ![failed parallel step](screenshots/FailedParellelStepLog.png)

- Would appreciate it if can help me to figure out the problem.
+ Would appreciate it if helping me to figure out the problem.